Curse of Timur

 The Curse of Timur or the Curse of Tamerlane (Russian: Проклятие Тамерлана) is the rumor that the tomb of Timur is cursed such that whoever disturbs it will face a calamity.
 A popular version of the story of the curse holds that when Soviet anthropologists opened the tomb in June 1941, (Note: The exact date that the coffin was opened varies between sources, usually indicated as 19 June, 20 June or 21 June, possibly due to the time differences between Samarkand and Moscow and the process taking multiple days; excavation began on 16 June but the coffin was opened later.) they found an inscription saying that whoever opened it would unleash an invader worse than him.
 The tomb was opened on June 20, 1941.
-On June 22, 1941, Hitler began the surprise invasion of the Soviet Union, leading many people to believe that it was caused by the curse.
+On June 22, 1941, Operation Barbarossa commenced, leading many people to believe that it was caused by the curse.
 In addition, the Soviet victory in the Battle of Stalingrad has been credited to the curse being broken by Timur getting a reburial about one month before the victory in the battle.